 Sure anyone CAN make big money in network marketing, the real question is; will they?
 Given the right company, with the right pay plan, you can make money with network marketing.
 Even big money.
 Why won’t everyone?
 Because just like in a “real job”, your success will depend on certain factors.
 Many of these factors are the same, some are different.
 You have to be self-motivated when you are working for yourself.
 You must persevere and be persistent in your efforts.
 You have to be goal oriented and have a plan for your business and continually work towards that.
-The real truth: Hard work is involved; you can’t join a network marketing organization, sit on your hind parts and expect to rake in a million dollars a year.
+The real truth: Hard work is involved; you can’t join a network marketing company, sit on your hind parts and expect to rake in a million dollars a year.
 (You can’t do it at a salaried job either, so that is really no surprise.)

 The products sell themselves, so you don’t have to.

 We all know the product, whatever it may be, just won’t fly off your shelves or out of the back of your car without your “selling” them to someone.
 You have to talk to people and you have to present them with an opportunity to buy what you are selling.
-The real truth: The good network marketing organizations will have a quality product that people will want if they just know about it.
+The real truth: A good network marketing company will have a quality product that people will want if they just know about it.
 If I tell another woman that I went from a size 16 to a size 12 in 8 weeks by using my products, then chances are they will want it without further conversation.

 Did I sell to them?
 Of course I did.
 Did I have to sell hard?
 No. Thus we hear that the products sell themselves, when what is actually meant is that the products are no-brainers.
 They work, who wouldn’t want them?
 I have a quality product that yields results and all I had to do was share what has happened for me.
 We all “sell” things everyday for other people.
 How many times have you recommended a movie to a friend or a new service you have tried and liked?
 That is what you are doing in network marketing at it’s very basic definition, only you have profit attached to your recommendation.